Studio Voltaire provides a range of secure and affordable studios, allowing us to develop and nurture an essential artistic community in South London.

-New facilities and programmes will allow us to significantly increase the amount of support we can offer artists; foreground our studios as a site for artistic production, research and experimentation; and better integrate our studios with the rest of the organisation.
+New facilities and programmes have allowed us to significantly increase the amount of support we can offer artists; foreground our studios as a site for artistic production, research and experimentation; and better integrating our studios with the rest of the organisation.

-Our Curator (Studios and Residencies), a newly appointed post, will develop dedicated studio programmes in conversation with our artists and tenants, including networking opportunities, talks, workshops, studio tours and our annual open studios.
+Our Curator (Studios and Residencies) develops dedicated rolling studio programmes in conversation with our artists and tenants, including networking opportunities, talks, workshops, studio tours and our annual open studios.

 Workspace at Studio Voltaire